-Quercus pubescens belt (on limestone) and Quercus robur-Calluna belt with chestnut (on acid rock) in the hot altitudinal zone,

-Quercus-Tilia-Acer mixed deciduous forest belt in the warm and mild heat stage,

-Fagus abies belt in the cool heat stage,

-Picea conifer forest belt in the rough and lower cold heat stage,

-Vaccinium uliginosum-Loiseleuria belt, which already completely occupies the alpine upper cold stage.

-In addition, in the continental inner Alpine valleys there is a Pulsatilla-steppe belt with Pinus sylvestris at low altitudes below the Picea belt and a Larix-Pinus cembra belt above it up to the strongly elevated timberline; the dry Föhn valleys also stand out for the occurrence of Pinus sylvestris with Erica carnea.

-7 Zonoökoton IV/VII - the forest steppe
+7 Zonoecotone VI/VII - Forest-Steppe

 While the deciduous forests of the temperate zone are confined to the oceanic-tinted climatic regions with not too sharp temperature extremes and evenly distributed precipitation, usually with a summer maximum, in the northern hemisphere much more extensive continental parts are occupied by grass steppes and deserts.
 In the continental climate in Europe from west to east the temperature amplitude increases, the summers become hotter, but the winters colder to a much greater extent, so that the mean annual temperature decreases.
 At the same time, the annual amount of precipitation becomes less, the summers become increasingly arid.

-The zonoecotone VI/VII between the deciduous forests and the grass steppes is the forest steppe in Eastern Europe.
+The ZE VI/VII between the deciduous forests and the grass steppes is the forest steppe in Eastern Europe.
 It is not a homogeneous vegetation formation like the climatic, tropical savannah, but a macromosaic of deciduous forest stands and meadow steppes.
 At first, the former predominate and the steppes occur in island form.
 The more arid the climate becomes, however, the more the ratio is reversed, until finally only small islands of forest remain in a sea of steppe.
-In this borderland with a climate that favors neither the forest nor the grass steppe unilaterally, the relief or soil type (◘ Fig. I-52) tips the scales.
+In this transition zone with a climate that favors neither the forest nor the grass steppe unilaterally, the relief or soil type (◘ Fig. I-52) is the deciding factor.
 The forests are found on well-drained sites, on the slight elevations, on the slopes of river valleys, on permeable soils, while the grass-steppes occupy the poorly drained level sites on relatively heavy soils.
-This is similar in the savanna.
+This is similar in the savannah.
 Competition between the sward and tree seedlings also plays a role here.
 If tree seedlings are protected from grass competition in the early years of afforestation experiments, they may grow in the steppe but not rejuvenate naturally.
 Steppes used to be favoured by grass fires started by lightning and by grazing by big game.
 One can only speculate about the real role of big game under natural conditions.
 However, the grazing density by man's grazing animals (sheep, goats, cows) is certainly much higher than that of the original big game.
 Nevertheless, in some regions the vegetation composition and mosaic structure are probably very similar to the original one (◘ Fig. I-53).
 Today, in many places, the steppe has been almost completely converted into arable land.